daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 ## Icycoide Partnership

 We ran a short advertisement campaign with Icycoide community, where we advertised each other.
-This partnership resulted in an ongoing collaboration type thing, newest part of which is a shared bridge to Revolt.
+This partnership resulted in an ongoing collaboration-type thing, newest part of which is a shared bridge to Revolt.

 ## Workshop

-The new workshop category were added, under which everyone can request a channel for their project, and for the community to help improve the project with suggestions along the way.
-Notably, [Cathodique](https://github.com/cathodique) and [Steno](https://github.com/stenodevs) are part of workshop, and Snug Nook as a whole.
+A new workshop category was added, under which anyone can request a channel for their project, and for the community to help improve the project with suggestions along the way.
+Notably, [Cathodique](https://github.com/cathodique) and [Steno](https://github.com/stenodevs) are part of workshop, and are part of Snug Nook as a whole.

 ## Prime Minister

 [Keva](https://kevadesu.github.io/) have been elected (by themselves :P) as the prime minister of the Snug Nook.
-Initially it started as a joke, but now they're an important part of the Snug Nook community, who have done many notible contributions to the server.
+Initially it started as a joke, but now they're an important part of the Snug Nook community, who have done many notable contributions to the server.
 I'm forever grateful for having them on the team.

 ## Department of gnu_horny